ismawno/drizzle/README.md

 # Drizzle

+This project is discontinued in favor of [physics-eugene](https://github.com/ismawno/physics-eugene), a physics engine I am developing that will include everything this project has to offer.

 Drizzle is a small fluid simulator written in C++ inspired by [Sebastian Lague's](https://www.youtube.com/watch?v=rSKMYc1CQHE) fluid simulator video.
 It uses Smooth Particle Hydrodynamics (SPH) to simulate the fluid behaviour, and is meant to be simple and performance oriented.
 It features both 2D and 3D simulations.

 This project is also a little bit of a testbed for me to try some libraries I am developing, such as [toolkit](https://github.com/ismawno/toolkit), [vulkit](https://github.com/ismawno/vulkit) or [onyx](https://github.com/ismawno/onyx), to see how they perform in a real project, and features such as SIMD or GPGPU that I plan to add eventually.
 It will also serve as a warm-up for a full physics engine I plan to develop in the future.